Skip to content

 A deferred application is one where you apply now but delay your start by a year.
 If you're reading this in the 2026 application cycle, a deferred offer is for a 2027 start.
 UCAS lets you do this at the point of application: select the deferred start date when adding a course choice.

-Critical: contact the university before submitting a deferred application.
-Some courses don't accept deferred applicants, and admissions tutors want to hear your reason upfront.
+Critical: contact the university before submitting a deferred application; some courses don't accept deferred applicants; admissions tutors want to hear your reason upfront.
 You cannot switch a non-deferred offer to a deferred one without their say-so.

 Changing your mind after applying: deferring a current offer